 Those ancient Greeks bequeathed such bounty to modern civilization—grape leaves, flowing muumuus, and a little thing called democracy, to name a few—but their flair for rhetoric and argument remains one of their greatest contributions.
 And the cornerstone of cementing that legacy came not just by arguing in favor of their position, but also by preemptively meditating on how their opponents might argue against it.

-Teaching academic writing at Columbia, I noticed that many of my bright and eager Ivy League freshmen could often take a decisive angle on an issue.
+Teaching academic writing at Columbia, I noticed that many of my bright and eager Ivy League first-year students could often take a decisive angle on an issue.
 Crafting with a coherent argument was rarely their challenge.
 Having come from rigorous high schools and testing well enough to get into Columbia, they knew how to deftly argue in favor of almost anything.
 Whether it was a straight ahead position paper, arguing against the death penalty, or a more counterintuitive approach, like suggesting that plagiarism not be considered an expellable offense, my students could skillfully hypothesize and deploy evidence.

 The problems came when I urged them analyze a text or issue from a number of perspectives.